Rfaelv/InstabiliTool/documentation.md

 ### Script generator

-For the more exploratory users, it is disponibilized the Python and/or MAPDL script of the analysi created with the GUI.
+For the more explorative users, it is disponibilized the Python and/or MAPDL script of the analysi created with the GUI.
 This can be interesting for those who want to explore features that are not included in the InstabiliTool.

 ### Support or Contact